dipisha03/crystal-collector/README.md

 # Crystal-Collector-Game

-Created a fun and interactive crystal-skull game that dynamically updates the HTML page using JQuery.
+Created a fun and interactive crystal-skull game using JQuery logic.

 <b>Technologies used:</b> HTML5 | CSS3 | JQuery